 Getting in a good workout of your lower body will strengthen your glutes, hamstrings, lower back, and hip flexors.
-These muscles are key in ensuring your proper posture.
-By getting these muscles all jacked up, your body takes on that confident, chest forward look most fitness models possess.
+These muscles are crucial to ensuring your proper posture.
+By getting these muscles all jacked up, your body takes on that confidence, chest forward look most fitness models possess.

 2. Quick Fat Loss Fix

-If you are looking to lose weight fast, then this just might be the best weight loss tool in your arsenal.
-Sure, a low carb diet might be just as important here, but you need these just as much.
+If you are looking to lose weight fast, then this might be the best weight loss tool in your arsenal.
+Sure, a low-carb diet might be just as important here, but you need these just as much.
 The legs, packing the largest muscle group in the body, consume more calories than any other muscle group when you punish them in your daily workout.

-So much so that they give you a greater metabolism spike than you would get working any other muscle during the week.
-Not only will this help you lose more fat during the exercises, it will also lead to more fat loss afterwards when you are on the couch watching Netflix.
+So much so, that they give you a greater metabolism spike than you would get working any other muscle during the week.
+Not only will this help you lose more fat during the exercises, but it will also lead to more fat loss afterward when you are on the couch watching Netflix.